 Important things to note for Mexico travel:

 - DON’T drink the tap water!
 Even if your resort says it’s safe, it’s not.
 The ice is supposedly filtered, but we still tried to avoid it.
 You’ll get plenty of free bottled water if you choose to do an all inclusive so just don’t risk it!
 It’s fine to shower in, but we used bottled water to brush our teeth and drink.
 I even avoided fruits and veggies that would be washed in water.
 We didn’t get sick at all during or after our trip, but I hear it’s common to pick up bugs at places like these.

 - Don’t forget your passport!
 And lock it away as soon as you get to your hotel.
 You won’t need it until you leave and you do NOT want to lose it!
 You’ll also get a customs paper to fill out on the plane from the Mexican government.
 Fill it out and keep it with your passport.
 You’ll need it to get on your return flight home and if you lose it you’ll have to pay to replace it.

 - Bring plenty of sunscreen and sun protection.
 The sun in Mexico is STRONG and it’s expensive to buy sunscreen at the resort.
 Here is my favorite vegan sunscreen I used on the trip.

 - Relax and have fun!
 Take advantage of the all inclusive if that’s what you go for.
 Order room service one night, enjoy the food, go on some excursions, and explore what the area has to offer!

 There you have it!
+Hope you found my top Cancun Mexico travel tips helpful!
 If you’d like to read my top tips for staying healthy and fit while traveling, click here.